marzky/discord-killer/README.md

 Allows you to change the time script will spend sleeping after killing your Discord application.
 > [!NOTE]
 > Only adjust if your Discord application takes more time to shut down than the default value.

+## Fake key pusher script
+To properly use the script, user required to one-time use the fake key pusher script while changing Discord "Switch to Voice Channel" action keybind.

+To reach Discord keybinds settings, enter User Settings window, find Keybinds page (in App Settings section), then push "Add a Keybind" button, and then choose "Switch to Voice Channel" action.
+After that you have to launch fake key pusher script, and then push the "Record Keybind" button.
+After Discord records the fake key, you can close the fake key pusher script and leave Discord settings.
+> [!NOTE]
+> Fake key pusher script waits 7 seconds before pushing the fake key.